IainMF/Mens_Rights_NZ/Discrimination/Other_discrimination.md

 ### Sentencing Guidelines for sexual offences

+Men who are victims of sexual assault by a woman do not receive the same level of justice as women assaulted by men.

 New Zealand’s rape and sexual assault law and subsequent sentencing guidelines treat women who have non-consensual sex with men more leniently than men who have non-consensual with women.
 Sentencing guidelines released by the Court of Appeal make a clear distinction between rape by penetration and other forms of sexual assault.[^8] This creates a significant difference between men and women.
 For example, a man having sex with a women without her consent, with no aggravating factors, is recommended a 6-8 years sentence, in the reverse situation the women is recommended a 2-5 year sentence.

 ## Bias against men in family mediation